ivangfr/springboot-kong-plugins/README.md

 ```

 > `springboot-kong` application is running in a docker container.
 The container does not expose any port to HOST machine.
-> So, you cannot access the application directly, forcing the user to use of Kong as gateway server to access `springboot-kong`.
+> So, the application cannot be accessed directly, forcing the caller to use of `Kong` as gateway server to access it.

-## Import OpenLDAP Users
+# Import OpenLDAP Users

-The LDIF file that we will use, `/springboot-kong/ldap/ldap-mycompany-com.ldif`, has already a pre-defined structure for
+The `LDIF` file that we will use, `/springboot-kong/ldap/ldap-mycompany-com.ldif`, has already a pre-defined structure for
-mycompany.com.
+`mycompany.com`.
 Basically, it has 2 groups (developers and admin) and 4 users (Bill Gates, Steve Jobs, Mark Cuban and
 Ivan Franchin).
 Besides, it is defined that Bill Gates, Steve Jobs and Mark Cuban belong to developers group and Ivan
 Franchin belongs to admin group.
 ```